DrDanielh/UiAbot/docs/src/perception.rst

     - Set **Fixed Frame** to ``base_link`` in the Global Options
     - Add a **RobotModel** display by clicking "Add" → "By display type" → "RobotModel"
     - Set the **Description Topic** to ``/robot_description``
+    - Add a **TF** display by clicking "Add" → "By display type" → "TF"
     - You should see the robot mesh with wheel joints that update based on encoder feedback

     4. Note: The above commands only visualize encoder feedback.
 To actually drive the wheels and see them moving (as shown in the GIF above), follow the teleoperation instructions in the :ref:`motion_control` section.